keyurgit45/GasServiceWeb/README.md

 Before you begin, ensure you have the following installed:
 - Python (3.8 or newer)
 - pip (Python package manager)
-- Virtualenv (optional but recommended for environment management)
+- Virtualenv (optional)
+- Django python package

 ### Installation